 The cost of a casket is determined primarily by what it is made of.
 Pricing is not unlike that of fine furniture.
 For example, caskets made of rare hardwoods such a mahogany will be more expensive that those made of common, readily available woods such as pine.
-High end bronze models will be more expensive than those of stainless steel.
+High-end bronze models will be more expensive than those of stainless steel.
 The amount and type of ornamentation will also be a factor in the price.
 Customization and personalization can also add to the cost of the casket.
-The mark-up for caskets vary as widely as the prices.
+The mark-up for caskets varies as widely as the prices.
 While it may be difficult to shop around, it is possible to save money by comparing prices.
 Funeral homes tend to have the highest mark-ups followed by retail showrooms.
 Online providers normally have the lowest pricing.

 Do I need a burial vault?